pja6/pja6/README.md

 ![Docker-blue](https://img.shields.io/badge/Docker-blue)

 ---------------------------------------------------
+### Some cool developments:

-#### And now frameworks like Astro and Tailwind CSS!
+#### This quarter I started using frameworks like Astro and Tailwind CSS!

-#### Recently I learned a little about using API's in my websites along with JavaScript to make everything more dynamic
+#### Also, I learned a little about using API's in my websites along with JavaScript to make everything more dynamic
 <!--
 **pja6/pja6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.